Skip to main content

 Boston 41C elderly exemption, residential exemption, deferral, work-off 41C is $1,000, with up to another $1,000 possible; residential exemption saves up to $4,353.74 Assessing: 617-635-4287; Age Strong work-off: 617-635-5741

-Hingham means-tested exemption, deferral and hardship options, other senior exemptions Posted means-tested program can reach $2,820 and requires Circuit Breaker eligibility Assessor’s Office: 781-741-1455
+Hingham Means-tested exemption, deferral, hardship options, other senior exemptions Posted means-tested program can reach $2,820 and requires Circuit Breaker eligibility Assessor’s Office: 781-741-1455

 How to apply without wasting time

-• Check the state credit first: Use the Circuit Breaker page and see whether you should file or amend a return.
+• Check the state credit first: See whether you should file or amend a Massachusetts return with Schedule CB.

-• Pull your parcel record: Use the state property record guide or the Interactive Property Map.
+• Pull your parcel record: Use the state property record guide or Interactive Property Map if you do not have your parcel number.

 • Call the assessor with a short script: Ask, “Which senior tax programs has my town adopted, what are the deadlines, and what papers do you need from me?”